josevnz/InteractiveBashScript/README.md

 remote_rpd "$REMOTE_USER" "$tmp_file" "$MACHINE"
 ```

-So we do not ask for 2 parameters anymore:
+So we do not ask for 2 parameters anymore, just the password:
 ```shell=
 ./kodegeek_rdp2.sh
 Password for jnunez@STRIKETECH:
 ```

-The following part is completely optional, but I'll show you how you can write an interactive script with a nice tool called Dialog.
+The following part is completely optional, but I'll show you how you can write an interactive script with a nice tool [called Dialog](https://invisible-island.net/dialog/).
+I will ask the user to choose between a variable number of machines (depending of the configuration file) and of course the password.
+But if the remote user is the same for both machines (which is normal if you connect to the same company) then we will not ask for it.

 ## But a want a nice text UI: Nothing like a good dialog